LeeCampbell/IntroToRx/content/02_KeyTypes.md

 * `MoveNext` could throw an exception
 * `MoveNext` could return `false` to indicate that you've reached the end of the collection

-These three outcomes correspond precisely to the three method defined by `IObserver<T>`.
+These three outcomes correspond precisely to the three methods defined by `IObserver<T>`.
 We could describe these in slightly more abstract terms:

 * Here's another item
 * It has all gone wrong